manojgowda5/plant_disease_detection/README.md

 8.HTML & CSS , Javascript , Python

 This whole Project is Deployed using Flask

+##Model training
+To know the training of these models you can visit the repo  https://github.com/manojgowda5/potato_detection_model
 ## Usage
 1. Navigate to the application interface.
 2. Upload an image of a plant.